 Technology continues to drive innovations, and expectations, in manufacturing.
 Customers are demanding higher-quality, longer lasting parts, and they want them turned around more quickly and for less money.
 Better, faster, cheaper.

-The Industrial Marketer podcast explains and explores these ironies of marketing to manufacturers.
+The Industrial Marketer podcast explains and explores these ironies of manufacturing marketing.
 You’ll want to listen to the show to get the lowdown, and hear some actionable items you and your manufacturing stakeholders can use, but here is the quick version.

 Building Relationships via Marketing to Manufacturers Depends on Timeliness